 All IPTs are documented and submitted periodically to the ARC for their review.
-The IPTs during FY2023 which exceeds S\$100,000 in value are as follow:
+The IPTs during FY2024 which amounted to S\$100,000 and above in value are as follow:

-Aggregate value of all IPTs during FY2023 (excluding transactions less th S\$100,000) Name of interested persons and nature of transactions Nature of relationship Not conducted under shareholders' mandate pursuant to Rule 920 of the Catalist Rules S\$'000 Conducted under shareholders' mandate pursuant to Rule 920 of the Catalist Rules S\$'000 Dr Ong Fung Chin: Rental of premises Director 120
+Aggregate value of all IPTs during FY2024 (excluding transactions less than \$\$100,000) Not conducted under shareholders' shareholders' mandate pursuant to Rule 920 of the Conducted under shareholders' to Rule 920 of the Name of interested persons Nature of Catalist Rules Catalist Rules and nature of transactions relationship S\$'000 S\$'000 Dr Ong Fung Chin: Rental of premises Director 156 -

-Pursuant to rental agreement dated 22 June 2023 entered into between Dr Ong and the Company, Dr Ong agreed to lease the property situated at 825 Tampines Street 81, #01-64, Tampines Grove, Singapore 520825 to the Company at a monthly rental of S\$13,000 per month for a term of 3 years from 1 July 2023 to 30 June 2026.
+Pursuant to rental agreement dated 22 June 2023 entered into between Dr Ong and the Company, Dr Ong agreed to lease the property situated at 825 Tampines Street 81 #01-64, Tampines Grove, Singapore 520825 to the Company at a monthly rental of S\$13,000 per month for a term of 3 years from 1 July 2023 to 30 June 2026.
 This rental rate is based on an independent rental valuation of the said premises dated 16 June 2023.
 The rental agreement and the lease hereunder do not require shareholders' approval as it is exempted under Rule 916(1) of the Catalist Rules.